Operating a place of first arrival

 - the volumes of craft or goods being imported

-- facilities and systems
+- facilities, arrangements and systems

-- third-party arrangements
+- service provider arrangements

 - operator details.

-To apply for a variation you'll need to provide MPI with:
+To apply for a variation, you'll need to provide MPI with:

-- a completed PoFA Variation application form
+- a completed PoFA variation application form countersigned by your local MPI inspector

-Don't make any changes until you receive written approval from MPI.
+Do not make any changes until you receive written approval from MPI.

-- a reason for the variation
+- reasons for the variation

-Re-establish a PoFA approval
+Re-establishing a PoFA approval

 Apply to re-establish approval by contacting your local MPI inspector for an assessment of the port.

-Cancel a PoFA approval
+Cancelling a PoFA approval

 If you want to cancel your PoFA approval, email your request to standards@mpi.govt.nz